 Tierenteyn-Verlent Mustard Shop, Groentenmarkt 3, 9000: Tues – Sat 10:00am – 6:00pm, Mon 1:00pm – 6:00pm, Sun Closed

 Cuberdons are as famous as frites in Ghent.
 What interested me more than the nose shaped, fruit jelly-like candies themselves was the rumor that two of the sellers in Korenmarkt were vicious rivals.
 The Cypriot and I bought one bag for 2 euros from one seller and one bag for 5 from the other.

 When I complained about the price difference, the one seller quickly pointed out there were many more in the bag he gave me, which was true.
 It allowed me to try more flavors – not just the popular raspberry.
 Similar to fruit jellies, which I adore, with runny insides, I was hooked.
 My advice is to ignore their feud, decide if you want to spend 2 or 5 and then leave them both to go at it!

 Sip a Genever (& other local spirits!)

 It used to be a shot of Genever a day kept the doctor away.
 At ‘t Dreupelkot, feel free to enjoy more than your one a day, and never have the same flavor.
 A tiny bar, you could easily miss, snuggled in between two bigger bars, ‘t Dreupelkot seems as if it rose from the banks of the river in the 940’s.
 Don’t expect the older gentleman behind the counter to speak English, but the menu is in English, so you can point.

-After our shots, we had to try Jigger, the bar that makes mixologist-enthusiasts like me happy.
-Award winning cocktails are the draw.
+After your genever shots, try Jigger’s, the bar that makes mixologist-enthusiasts happy.
+Award-winning cocktails are the draw.
 Creep downstairs and you’ll be met by Olivier who will make you one of his own creations or anything you order to perfection.
-End your night here as nothing gets better than this!

 PIN IT LATER